EI-CoreBioinformatics/mikado/docs/Usage/Pick.rst

                             outside of this range will be penalised.
 Default: (60,
                             900) (default: None)
-      --pad                 Whether to pad transcripts in loci. (default: False) --subloci_out SUBLOCI_OUT
+      --pad                 Whether to pad transcripts in loci. (default: False) --pad-max-splices PAD_MAX_SPLICES
+                            Maximum splice sites that can be crossed during transcript padding. (default: None)
+      --pad-max-distance PAD_MAX_DISTANCE
+                            Maximum amount of bps that transcripts can be padded with (per side). (default: None)
+      --subloci_out SUBLOCI_OUT
       --monoloci_out MONOLOCI_OUT
       --loci_out LOCI_OUT   This output file is mandatory.
 If it is not specified